-OpenCatapult is an enterprise digital developer.
+OpenCatapult is the world's first digital developer.
 It helps developers to significantly decrease application development time through intelligent automation.

-Catapult was originally created and used internally by folks in Polyrific, and it has proved to be an essential tool in the success of delivering many critical projects in a relatively shorter time.
-However in the spirit of spreading the benefits into larger community, since October 2018, it transforms into
+Catapult was originally created and used internally by folks in Polyrific, and it has proved to be an essential tool in the success of delivering many critical projects in record time.
+In late 2018, Team Polyrific decided to make

 OpenCatapult, you can:

 have highly customized application templates that are tailored to your specific development patterns

 still use your existing tools to build and deploy the application